yongenportkey/LedgerHQ-app-aelf/doc/api.md

 The application covers the following functionalities :

-- Retrieve an address given an account number
 - Sign Aelf transaction
-- Sign off-chain message

 The application interface can be accessed over HID or BLE